 - Determining the rank of Saudi Arabia according to the amount of its influence on life in Syria.
 As shown in the chart below, Saudi Arabia ranked 11th most influential prime actor.

 - Assessing and classifying Saudi Arabia according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that Saudi Arabia falls under the category of 'Champion'.
-A prime actor assessed as Champion is seen as supportive of and contributing to inclusive nationalism for Syria, but has other priorities that it considers more important.
+Of the 25 prime actors who participated in the assessments, more agreed that Saudi Arabia falls under the category of 'Helper'.
+A prime actor assessed as Helper is seen as supportive of and contributing to inclusive nationalism for Syria, but has other priorities that it considers more important.

 In response to the question, “How is Saudi Arabia important in the life of Syria?”

 Round 3 participants stated (Nov.
 2016 - Jul.
 2017):

 "[Saudi Arabia] is a major player in the region.
 They want Assad out, but are more concerned with Iran.
 They see Assad as Iran's puppet.
 They direct attention to Iran as much as possible.
 It is a military and economic power and member of the Arab League.”
 (239312)